acomarcho/tiktok-api/README.md

 You can also use the one I hosted myself at `http://aco-tiktok.cyclic.app/`.
 See examples for more information.

+# Additional tips
+To embed the CORS protected image in your site, you can use my proxy, https://github.com/acomarcho/cors-proxy!

 # Available endpoints and example
 ## Get user data
 `GET {{hostname}}/tiktok/user-and-feeds/:username`